 ROM code indexes the romcode_initswlastld register and

-after the initial one.
-If there is still no valid image found after the subsequent
+three subsequent loads after the initial one.
+If there is still no valid image found

-loads, the boot ROM code checks the FPGA portion of the device for a fallback image.
+after the subsequent loads, the boot ROM code checks the FPGA portion of the device for

-the boot ROM enables all of the caches (L1 data and instruction caches and L2
+boot process, the boot ROM enables all of the caches (L1 data and instruction caches

-cache).
-If the second-stage boot loader is not loaded from a boot flash device
+and L2 cache).
+If the second-stage boot loader is not loaded from a boot flash

-(SD/MMC, QSPI, NAND) properly, the caches may be left on when the boot ROM checks
+device (SD/MMC, QSPI, NAND) properly, the caches may be left on when the boot ROM

-the FPGA portion the device for a fallback image.
-This situation can lead to issues
+checks the FPGA portion the device for a fallback image.
+This situation can lead to

 If the warm RAM boot has failed or if a cold reset has occurred, then the boot